mircea-pavel-anton/hugo-theme-chirpy/content/post/2019-08-09-getting-started/index.en.md

 ### Configuration

-Update the variables in {{< markdown/filepath src="hugo.html">}} as needed.
+Update the variables in {{< filepath src="_config.yml">}} as needed.
 Some typical options include:

+- `url`
+- `avatar`
+- `timezone`
+- `lang`

 ### Social Contact Options

 Social contact options are displayed at the bottom of the sidebar.
-You can enable or disable specific contacts in the {{< markdown/filepath src="config/_default/params.toml">}} file.
+You can enable or disable specific contacts in the {{< filepath src="_data/contact.yml">}} file.

 ### Customizing the Stylesheet

-To customize the stylesheet, copy the theme's {{< markdown/filepath src="assets/css/jekyll-theme-chirpy.scss">}} file to the same path in your Jekyll site, and add your custom styles at the end of the file.
+To customize the stylesheet, copy the theme's {{< filepath src="assets/css/jekyll-theme-chirpy.scss">}} file to the same path in your Jekyll site, and add your custom styles at the end of the file.

 ### Customizing Static Assets

-The CDN of the static assets is defined in {{< markdown/filepath src="data/origin/cors.yaml">}}.
+Static assets configuration was introduced in version `5.1.0`.
+The CDN of the static assets is defined in {{< filepath src="_data/origin/cors.ymll">}}.
 You can replace some of them based on the network conditions in the region where your website is published.

-If you prefer to self-host the static assets, modify {{< markdown/filepath src="config/_default/params.toml">}} and turn `self_host` on.
+If you prefer to self-host the static assets, modify {{< filepath src="config/_default/params.toml">}} and turn `self_host` on.
 The static files are from [geekifan/chirpy-static-assets](https://github.com/geekifan/chirpy-static-assets#readme) which is a fork of [cotes2020/chirpy-static-assets](https://github.com/cotes2020/chirpy-static-assets#readme) with minimal changes to make it work with hugo.

 ## Deployment

-Before deploying, check the {{< markdown/filepath src="_config.yml">}} file and ensure the `url` is configured correctly.
+Before deploying, check the {{< filepath src="_config.yml">}} file and ensure the `url` is configured correctly.
 If you prefer a [**project site**](https://help.github.com/en/github/working-with-github-pages/about-github-pages#types-of-github-pages-sites) and don't use a custom domain, or if you want to visit your website with a base URL on a web server other than **GitHub Pages**, remember to set the `baseurl` to your project name, starting with a slash, e.g., `/project-name`.

 Now you can choose _ONE_ of the following methods to deploy your Jekyll site.